logoPostPlanify

 All posts failing across every toolLinkedIn API outageCheck for outages

-Post fails silently — no error at allCharacter limit exceeded or media spec violationCheck character limits + Check media
+Post fails silently — no error at allCharacter limit exceeded, over 40 mentions, or media spec violationCheck character limits + Check media

 Can't schedule to a LinkedIn GroupGroups aren't supportedAPI limitations

-Schedule button doesn't appearUsing unsupported post type (poll, event, article)Native scheduler limits
+Schedule button doesn't appearUsing unsupported post type (poll, event, reshare, job, service post)Native scheduler limits

 Personal Profile vs Company Page vs LinkedIn Group